Questions and answers regarding the coronavirus and business financing

-The Government is preparing a proposal to increase Finnvera Oyj’s domestic financing authorisations to EUR 12 billion.
-The maximum authorisation under current law is EUR 4.2 billion, and financing in the total amount of EUR 2 billion has been granted, which means the total additional financing to companies amounts to EUR 10 billion.
+The Government enables the provision of additional financing of EUR 10 billion to businesses through Finnvera by increasing its maximum domestic financing.
 In addition, the state will increase its coverage of Finnvera’s credit and guarantee losses from 50% to 80%, enabling Finnvera to take bigger risks in the current conditions of economic uncertainty.

 Finnvera will also extend the use of SME guarantee and start guarantee for purposes such as financing required to address the financial challenges caused by the coronavirus.
 Guarantee decisions on loans of less than one million euros granted by banks can be made quickly.
 This affects a very large number of loan decisions and thereby helps to make loan decisions quickly available to a significant number of companies.
 Guarantee decisions for loans larger than one million euros require an assessment process at Finnvera, which is why the decision-making takes longer.